CFT-HY/HILA/docs/guide/hila_applications.md

 In the structure HILA offers a directly, aptly named `applications`, where one can create their respective application directories.
 In here we have created a application directory `hila_example` which we will highlight in this section.
 Inside the `hila_example` directory we have the following necessary parts, visible in the above directory tree.

 The `build` directory is the location to which the `.o` object files are dumped into.
-The object files are compiled from the `.cpt` files — these will be discussed later in the documentation — created by the hila preprocessor.
+The object files are compiled from the `.cpt` files — these will be discussed later in the documentation — created by the HILA preprocessor.
 The resulting executable after compilation is also compiled into this directory.

-The `Makefile` is self evidently the necessary makefile used by make to compile the hila application.
+The `Makefile` is self evidently the necessary makefile used by make to compile the HILA application.

 The `parameters` file is an optional file to define application parameters into.
 This is not necessary for the use of HILA applications, but is quite useful.
 This will be discussed later